 In the 'soon to be foreseeable future', the consumer will decide for themselves... use vending machine to get refraction, obtain results, decide where to purchase and/or choose to go to specialists.
 Is there a high risk of harm in new technology?
 Same rationale for Opticians studying refraction.
 Using non-invasive and readily available technology to benefit the consumer.
-We understand that changing legislation will not happen overnight.
+We understand legislation changes will not happen overnight.
 However, we are prepared to meet the future vision needs of Newfoundlanders.
-(Again, we suggest you read Competition Bureau 2007 report mentioned earlier.)
+(Suggested Reading: Competition Bureau 2007 report.)
 Increasing Scope of Practice of this profession shall provide alternate venues for the public to receive vision testing services and appropriate referral to Optometry or Ophthalmology.
 We will continue our support of Optician performed Refraction and authorization to release the results for corrective errors.